heleaf/heleaf.github.io/_misc/classes.md

 <b>Context:</b> I came into CMU with a shaky programming background (had a terrible AP Java teacher in HS, learned some Python on my own) and an okay math background (studied a little bit of competition math, did fine in AP/IB math classes).

-☆: Courses which I thought were worth taking and/or especially enjoyed.
+☆: Courses which I especially enjoyed and/or think are particularly useful.

 <h5><b>Fall 2021 (Preliminary)</b></h5>
 <ul>